arashgmn/arashgmn.github.io/_pages/about.md

 Hi!
 I'm Arash, and this is my website.
 I write posts about cool stuff related to my research or my projects here.
 I also write of my personal daily journals about society with a (not-very-academic) systemic point ov view.

+I'm intersted in **applications of computational learning theory** in physical systems.
+Simply put, I like to understand how systems in nature can *possibly* perform a particular computation or task.

 **Site is under construction.
 Dah!**

 -------